matteopedani/chiaramancori-photo/pages/pages-root-folder/index.md

   title: "Works"
   url: '/blog/'
   image: ritratti-col/Federica_Lorusso_7.jpg
-  text: 'You can see some of my old photo on this site, and also the new photos  I take each day.
-Are you looking for a particular photo?
-Just hire me, I will shoot the right photo for your business'
+  text: ''
 widget2:
   title: "Lavori"
   url: '/blog/'
   image: IMG_9091.JPG
   text: 'In questo sito potete vedere alcune delle mie vecchie foto, oltre alle foto che scatto ogni giorno.
 Stai cercandouna foto particolare?
-Assoldami e scatterò le foto che ti servono '
+Assoldami e scatterò le foto che ti servono.

+  You can see some of my old photo on this site, and also the new photos  I take each day.
+Are you looking for a particular photo?
+Just hire me, I will shoot the right photo for your business
 widget3:
   title: "Lavori"
   url: '/blog/'